uniplaces/dynamodb-copy-cli/README.md

 Dynamodbcopy is a cli tool wrapper around the [aws-sdk](https://github.com/aws/aws-sdk-go) that allows you to copy information from one dynamodb table to another.

+## Main Features

+- Provides a CLI to easily copy dynamodb records from one place to another
+- Allows you to set read and write capacity units for the source and target table
+- Integrates with AWS-SDK, sharing it's credentials
+- Allows you to parameterize the source and target table with specific roles, enabling you to perform cross-account copies
+- Stores current provisioning values before performing a copy, restoring them if any error occurs during the copy.

+## Usage

+> Use "dynamodbcopy [command] --help" for more information about a command.

 ## Installing

 Use go get to retrieve `dynamodbcopy` to add it to your GOPATH workspace, or project's Go module dependencies.